saiwal/Utsukta-hub-themes/adminlte/README.md

 Note: This may break the banner on other themes so only implement if other themes are not being used by others.

 **Sortable navigation menu:** The items on the navigation menu can be dragged in the order you wish for them to appear.

+**Interface tour(via addon):** Install the addon `adminlte_tour` via the [addon repo](https://github.com/saiwal/utsukta-hub-addons) to give new members a quick tour of the interface.